napari/napari.github.io/dev/_sources/roadmaps/active_roadmap.md

 * Implement **"napari headless is Just Python"** vision so napari can run anywhere that Python can. [\#5958](https://github.com/napari/napari/issues/5958)

+* Improvements to the plugin manifest
+  * Add high-impact features to existing manifest to enable user workflows e.g. reading hooks [\#8032](https://github.com/napari/napari/issues/8032), directory reading patterns [npe2/\#155](https://github.com/napari/npe2/issues/155), and context-dependent command/menu items
-* Implement a **new version of the plugin manifest** that addresses current pain points, deduplicates parts of the specification, and includes richer contribution types [\#6227](https://github.com/napari/napari/issues/6227)
+  * Design & implement a **new version of the plugin manifest** that addresses current pain points, deduplicates parts of the specification, and includes richer contribution types [\#6227](https://github.com/napari/napari/issues/6227)

 * Add support for **composable plugin workflows**.
 Enable data, including layers and non-layers, to be streamed from one plugin to another. [\#5965](https://github.com/napari/napari/issues/5965)

-* Create a **simplified plugin discovery site** to replace the napari hub.
+* Improvements to the **napari hub and our plugin API**
+  * Refactor website for improved performance and usability
+  * Refactor npe2api for long-term maintainability and performance

 * Create a **highly performant, minimal functionality viewer** (**napari-lite, ndv,** or similar) [\#5940](https://github.com/napari/napari/issues/5940)